Last Updated on 15 December, 2020 by Veronica

 The Bagdad Cafe, the setting for German filmmaker Percy Adlon’s 1987 cult classic of the same name, brought the Mojave Desert to fame.

-Bagdad Café is one of those places with history, and it brings to mind those images that one has of Route 66 or the typical cafes lost by the hand of God in the middle of the desert.
+Bagdad Café is one of those places with history, and it brings to mind those images that one has about Route 66 or the typical cafes lost in the middle of the desert.

 In Barstow, Route 15 continues on its way to Las Vegas.
-At the same time, the road we must take is Interstate 40 that crosses the entire United States from East to West, from Los Angeles, California to Willmington in North Carolina, so you are going a few kilometers on this route.
+At the same time, the road we must take is Interstate 40, which crosses the entire United States from East to West, from Los Angeles, California, to Willmington in North Carolina, so you are going a few kilometers on this route.

 Route 66.
 Ludlow

-Once we dare to keep going, we left Newberry Springs behind and continued towards Ludlow before reaching Amboy.
+Once you start driving again, you leave Newberry Springs behind and continue towards Ludlow before reaching Amboy.

 Ludlow is a small town on Route 66.
 It was named after William B. Ludlow, A&P Railroad master auto repairman.

-Not only was it a stop to recharge water after climbing through the split at Ash Hill (1,944 feet), it was also a rail link to local mines.
+Not only was it a stop to recharge water for the steaming machine after climbing Ash Hill (1,944 feet), but it was also a rail link to local mines.

 The year it became Route 66 (1926), the highway had a straighter course, and Ludlow had a Hotel and gas station.
 The city changed from an economy based on mines and railways to one based on catering to commuters.

-During the following years, US 66 was improved, widened, and better bridges were built.
-It was paved in the early 1930s.
+US 66 was improved, widened, and better bridges were built during the following years.
+Finally, it was paved in the early 1930s.

 After World War II, diesel engines replaced the old steam locomotives.
-The water stops were no longer necessary.
+As a result, the water stops were no longer necessary.
 So the railroad became even less important to Ludlow.

-The business focused on US 66 and did so for the next 25 years until I-40 arrived in 1973.
+The business focused on US 66 for the next 25 years until I-40 arrived in 1973.
 Without the arrival of travelers, Ludlow declined rapidly.

 NOTE

-Remember that Route 66 is NOT I-40, but the original route crosses I-40 from side to side and is sometimes a service road and sometimes a two-way road.
+Remember that Route 66 is NOT I-40, but the original route crosses I-40 from side to side and sometimes goes parallel, and sometimes it’s a two-way road.
 My advice: go on Route 66; that’s what you’ve come for, right?

-Just after passing Ludlow, Route 66 and I-40 separate, we continue on Route 66 to Amboy.
+Just after passing Ludlow, Route 66 and I-40 separate, and you continue on Route 66 to Amboy.

 Detour to Joshua Tree National Park

-In this section, you will see a detour to Joshua Tree National Park.
-It is 49 miles away; depending on how you go with time and win, you can pass.
+This section will see a detour to Joshua Tree National Park.
+It is 49 miles away; you can plan your road trip to make time to visit this National Park.

 The Joshua Tree (besides being the title of one of U2’s best albums) is a very special indigenous cactus that practically only grows in this area and gives its name to the national park.